-Elementum Advisors, LLC is an independent, SEC-registered alternative investment manager specializing in collateralized natural event reinsurance investments.
+Elementum Advisors, LLC is an independently-operated, SEC-registered alternative investment manager specializing in collateralized natural event reinsurance investments.
 The Latin word Elementum, meaning element or first principle, was chosen to emphasize our focus on natural catastrophe event exposed investment strategies and dedication to our clients.
 The Elementum team possesses a lengthy track record of portfolio management experience across a range of risk-linked investment mandates – from more liquid catastrophe bond to higher alpha collateralized reinsurance investments.
 Elementum currently manages a multitude of mandates that span a wide spectrum of risk-linked investments and offer varying risk/return and liquidity objectives.

 Since its launch in December 2009, Elementum has strived to build an institutional quality alternative investment management firm.
 Currently, Elementum operates from two offices, its headquarters in Chicago and from Bermuda through Elementum (Bermuda) Ltd., established in 2011 as a sub-advisor to Elementum Advisors, LLC.